 Apache congregations: Congregations at East Fork, Canyon Day, Cibecue, McNary, and Whiteriver on the Fort Apache Reservation to the North continue to be served by one WELS missionary, two native pastors, and one native evangelist.
+The ACTS Director also resides in East Fork.
 San Carlos, Peridot, and Bylas congregations on the San Carlos Reservation to the South continue to be served by two WELS missionaries.
 The Native American Mission field coordinator also resides in Peridot.
 Each location continues to focus on building Christian leaders for the future long-term stability of the church.

 Apache schools: East Fork Lutheran and Peridot-Our Savior’s Lutheran schools both have dedicated staffs of teachers who are sharing God’s Word.
 There are approximately 145 students on the Fort Apache reservation attending East Fork Lutheran School (K-12) and approximately 130 students living on the San Carlos Apache Reservation attending Peridot-Our Savior’s Lutheran School (K-8).
 The number of children our schools are serving continues to rise due to the higher academic,well-rounded curriculum, and the Christian education we offer.
 Our WELS schools are now affordable to more families due to the State of Arizona instituting a voucher system allowing children to attend private schools.

 Baptized members: 3,600